Cargill soy processor in Ohio resumes operations after fire

-(Reuters) - Cargill Inc.’s CARG.UL soybean processing plant in Sidney, Ohio, is up and running after a fire on Monday that took nearly four hours to extinguish, a company spokesman said on Tuesday.
+March 11 (Reuters) - Cargill Inc.’s soybean processing plant in Sidney, Ohio, is up and running after a fire on Monday that took nearly four hours to extinguish, a company spokesman said on Tuesday.

 “Minor fire at refinery, which is back in operation,” Cargill spokesman Mark Klein said in an email, adding there was “no effect on crush.”